 Also present in the Kapoeta regolith breccia are impact-melt clasts of howardite material, as well as glass spherules which have been shown to be a product of impact rather than fire-fountaining (Boesenberg and Mandeville, 2007).
 All of these disparate components were mixed together over eons of continuous bombardment to the surface of the HED-parent asteroid.
 Based on HfW systematics of a limited number of howardites, an isochron was gleaned which is consistent with ages previously determined for eucrites and diogenites (Lee and Fukuyama, 2009).
 A breccia compaction age of 2 b.y. has been calculated by investigators.
 As evidenced by the presence of solar-wind-implanted noble gases, Kapoeta was part of a regolith on its parent body for at least a time, and a high Ni content has been found to be diagnostic of such a regolithic origin.
 This regolith residence was followed by a period of burial lasting several millions of years which drove 26Al to extinction.
-Based on data from the cosmogenic radionuclide 36Cl, a cosmic-ray exposure age of ~3 m.y. was derived.
-This data also suggests that the meteoroid had a pre-atmospheric diameter of ~40 cm, and that the Kapoeta meteorite had been located several cm deep within this meteoroid.
+Based on data from the cosmogenic radionuclide 36Cl, a CRE age of ~3 m.y. was derived.
+These data also suggest that the meteoroid had a pre-atmospheric diameter of ~40 cm and that the Kapoeta meteorite had been located several cm deep within this meteoroid.

 Studies of orthopyroxene crystals from selected howardites indicate a magnesium concentration in Kapoeta consistent with that of diogenites (Domeneghetti et al., 2000, 2004).
 The presence of exsolved augite, along with a slow cooling rate, suggests an origin of Kapoeta within a deep, plutonic, diogenitic source region, which experienced an ejection by impact.
 A more detailed scenario for the formation of the HED clan can be found on the Millbillillie page.